 It is also possible to use a contactless card on the transit system: just tap in upon entering the bus or tram.
 There is no need to tap out upon exiting.

-There is certainly no shortage of interesting things to see and do in Ostrava and, due to the fact that it is still fairly off the beaten path for this area of the world, it is highly unlikely that you’ll have any crowds to contend with, save for the occasional school tour.
+There is certainly no shortage of interesting things to do in Ostrava and, due to the fact that it is still fairly off the beaten path for this area of the world, it is highly unlikely that you’ll have any crowds to contend with, save for the occasional school tour.
 Despite the fact that Ostrava isn’t highly visited yet, the tourism infrastructure is actually quite well-developed and the city is actively trying to attract more visitors.

 It is worth noting, however, that the level of English in Ostrava is on a lower level compared to other destinations within the Czech Republic.
 While many museums and attractions do offer English audio guides, there aren’t many guided tours that are given in anything other than the Czech language.
 This can make visiting the tourist sites a bit more of a challenge.